Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

+Two hot squads square off when the Florida Gators (10-3, 0-0 SEC) host the Kentucky Wildcats (10-2, 0-0 SEC) on Saturday, January 6, 2024 at 12:30 PM ET.
+The Gators are putting their six-game winning streak on the line versus the Wildcats, winners of four in a row.

-In this article, you will see the spread and odds across multiple sportsbooks for the Florida vs. Kentucky matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Florida vs. Kentucky matchup.

 Florida vs. Kentucky Game Info